 My husband is originally from Mexico and one treat I always looked forward to every Christmas during our visits was the Ponche Navideño ( Christmas Punch) his family made at their gatherings.
-I finally decided to try making it on my own a few years back.
+I finally decided to try making it on my own a several years back and it’s my go to treat for friends and family during our gatherings ever since.
 I could honestly finish off an entire ola (pot) myself.
 The beauty of this belly warming beverage besides it amazing flavor and ability to calm you is just how easy it is to make.
 Oh and the aroma that will come from your kitchen is beyond amazing!

 This hot drink is perfect for chilly evenings from Thanksgiving all the way through New Year's Eve and is a traditional beverage made for Posada celebrations in Mexico as well.
 Here what you will need and the simple steps to make it.